 Thoughts of Suicide

 Fortunately, treatment for Depression is available.

-This form of therapy takes time and commitment, but it is proven to help people afflicted with depression learn how to escape the clutches of this disorder and take back your life, for long-lasting results.
+This therapy takes time and commitment, but it is proven to help people afflicted with depression learn how to escape the clutches of this disorder and take back their life, for long-lasting results.